-If you look after a person who needs support because of their age, disability, illness or mental issues you may be entitled to receive carer’s allowance.
-This is a payment to people on low incomes to help them with their caring duties.
-It’s not the same as Carer’s Benefit, which is a payment for people who leave insured jobs and become carers.
-You pay tax on carer’s allowance payments as a normal part of your income.
+Carer’s Allowance is a payment available to people on low incomes to help them with their caring duties.
+It is not the same as Carer’s Benefit, which is a payment for people who leave insured jobs and become carers.
+You pay tax on Carer’s Allowance payments as a normal part of your income.

 Am I eligible for Carer’s Allowance?

 In order to be eligible for Carer’s Allowance, you must meet certain requirements.

 You will likely be able to receive Carer’s Allowance if:

 - You are 18 or over

 - You are habitually resident in the Irish State

 - You are not employed, self-employed or in training or education for more than 18.5 hours per week

 - You are living with or providing full-time care to a person who needs constant support